Variational thermal quantum simulation of the lattice Schwinger model: Discussion and Conclusions

+In addition, it should be pointed out that we have used a pair of trial charges at two ends of the chain, which is a bare fermion pair state, to probe the string tension.
+A possible improvement may refer to the pioneering research of K.G.
+Wilson~\cite{Wilson_1974}, which uses expectation value of the Wilson line to evaluate of the potential~(string tension) between the heavy quark-anti-quark pair.
+It is expected such an approach may be adopted on a quantum computer by mapping all to qubits and evaluating the Wilson line with regard to the Gibbs state.

 In summary, we have applied a VQA to simulate the lattice Schwinger model at varied temperatures and densities.
 The physics of confinement and deconfinement has been investigated by evaluating the string tension, which is convenient to calculate by using a product-spectrum ansatz.
-We have tested the VQA at varied system sizes, temperatures and densities, which fit well with exact diagonalization.
-Finally, we obtained by numeral simulation the dependence of string tension with temperatures and densities in a large regime.
-Our work has paved an avenue for simulating the phase diagram of nuclear matters on near-term quantum processors.
+By numerical simulations on classical computers, we have tested the VQA at varied system sizes, temperatures and densities, which fit well with exact diagonalization.
+Finally, we obtained by classical numeral simulation the dependence of string tension with temperatures and densities in a large regime.
+Our work shows the potential for simulating the phase diagram of nuclear matters on near-term quantum processors.